 State Stud Farm of Lipizzaner horses - world famous for the centennial tradition of breeding thoroughbred horses.
 The breeding of Lipizzaner horses started in the early 19th century.
 In addition to breeding and selection of horses, stud farm is also famous for the horse dressages whose quality is confirmed by taking a notable places in the equestrian competitions.
 After enthusiastic performance of Đakovo Lipizzaners at the opening of the Olympic Games, Queen Elizabeth II., an expert in these precious animals, was so impressed that she visited the stud farm in 1972.

-Recommendation: Visiting the well-known traditional manifestation Djakovo Embroidery from June 3 till July 9, 2017 – an event of the original ethnic folklore.
+Recommendation: Visiting the well-known traditional manifestation Djakovo Embroidery in June 2019 – an event of the original ethnic folklore.